HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 10/16-10/22:

-1. Virtualized all of the big intraday data samples and generated histograms and boxplots using matplotlib.
+1. Visualized all of the big intraday data samples and generated histograms and boxplots using matplotlib.
 2. Update Statistical_Exploratory.py and Vitualization.py
 3. Compared the daily mean, median, log_return_mean, log_return_median, mean_median, log_return_mean_median for all the intraday data I have.
 4. Compared the daily mean, median, log_return_mean, log_return_median, mean_median, log_return_mean_median in different periods like every three days and every five days for all the intraday data I have.